khvitmyhr/BackendProgrammeringExam/README.md

 Mainly code is used from these repositories:
 Vet-clinic: https://github.com/jlwcrews2/vet-clinic/tree/main
 JPA-demo: https://github.com/jlwcrews2/jpa-demo/tree/master
+Source used for post and delete method: https://howtodoinjava.com/spring-boot2/testing/spring-boot-mockmvc-example/

 We made a system where each machine consists of multipple subassmelblies, and each subassemlies consists of multiplle parts.